-- (a) The financial statements comprising the Statement of Profit or Loss and Other Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and accompanying notes of QPCU Limited are in accordance with the Corporations Act 2001, and: - (i) give a true and fair view of the financial position of QPCU Limited as at 30 June 2023 and of its performance for the year ended on that date, and - (ii) comply with Australian Accounting Standards and Corporations Regulations 2001. - (b) QPCU Limited has included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards. - (c) In the Directors' opinion, there are reasonable grounds to believe that the QPCU Limited will be able to pay its debts as and when they become due and payable.
+- (a) The financial statements comprising the Statement of Profit or Loss and Other Comprehensive Income, Statement of Financial Position, Statement of Cash Flows, Statement of Changes in Equity and accompanying notes of QPCU Limited are in accordance with the Corporations Act 2001, and: - (i) give a true and fair view of the financial position of QPCU Limited as at 30 June 2024 and of its performance for the year ended on that date, and - (ii) comply with Australian Accounting Standards and Corporations Regulations 2001. - (b) QPCU Limited has included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards. - (c) In the Directors' opinion, there are reasonable grounds to believe that the QPCU Limited will be able to pay its debts as and when they become due and payable. - (d) The information disclosed in the Consolidated Entity Disclosure Statement is true and correct.